vgvassilev/clad/docs/userDocs/source/user/CustomDerivatives.rst

 ============================

 The :ref:`pullback <PullbackFunctions>` custom derivative is used by the Clad reverse mode AD.
-Pullback function *pulls* sensitivities of outputs to the sensitivities of inputs.
+Pullback functions *pull* the adjoints of the outputs back to the adjoints of the inputs.
 Put simply, it computes the contributions to the partial derivatives of some output with respect to the function's inputs.
 This output variable does not necessarily have to be the function's output.
 Let's take the same example as before to understand the pullback custom